PhaseJumps: fast computation of zeros from planar grid samples: Analysis of the Input Model

 \subsection{Zeros and almost multiplicities}

 We first note that the zeros of $F$ are almost surely non-degenerate. \begin{lemma} The following holds almost surely:

-\end{lemma} \begin{proof} The claim follows from \cite[Proposition 6.5]{level}, which requires that $F$ be $C^2$ almost surely, as we assume, and that the probability density of $F(z)$ be bounded near the origin uniformly on $z$, which is true because $F(z)$ is a circularly symmetric complex Gaussian vector with variance $\var[F(z)] = H(0)=1$ and bounded mean by \eqref{A1}. \end{proof} The following proposition gives an analytic expression for the expected charge of a GWHF on a domain, and provides a useful benchmark to numerically test Theorem \ref{th_main}. \begin{prop}[First intensity of charged zeros] Set
+\end{lemma} \begin{proof} The claim follows from \cite[Proposition 6.5]{level}, which requires that $F$ be $C^2$ almost surely, as we assume, and that the probability density of $F(z)$ be bounded near the origin uniformly on $z$, which is true because $F(z)$ is a circularly symmetric complex Gaussian vector around its mean, has $\var[F(z)] = \sigma^2 H(0)=\sigma^2$, and a bounded mean, by \eqref{A1}. \end{proof} The following proposition gives an analytic expression for the expected charge of a GWHF on a domain, and provides a useful benchmark to numerically test Theorem \ref{th_main}. \begin{prop}[First intensity of charged zeros] Set

 where $c_1:=\partial H(0)$ and $c_2:=\bar \partial H(0)$.
 Then, for every Borel set $E \subset \C$,

 Similarly, there exists a measurable function $\rho_1: \mathbb{C} \to [0,\infty)$ such that